Limerick feud: 2011 onwards

 Gardaí have been extremely successful at putting the feud to a stop, which has led to a dramatic reduction in the violence.
 Up to sixty key figures involved in the feud are in prison.

 Dessie, John and Wayne Dundon are serving life sentences for murder.
 Their brother Gerard, was held in prison for violent disorder.
 Nathan Killeen, a senior McCarthy-Dundon member, is also serving a life sentence for murder and is awaiting trial for a second murder.

 The McCarthy-Dundons are currently led by a cousin of the Dundon brothers, who returned to Limerick from England in 2011, where he had served half an eleven-year sentence for a firearms offence.

-Keiran and Eddie Ryan J.r were both convicted of firearms offenses.
-Ryan Jr. was released in July 2014 after a High Court Judge ruled that Ryan Jr. was entitled to one-third remission of his original six-year sentence.
+Keiran and Eddie Ryan Jr. were both convicted of firearms offences.
+Ryan Jr. was released in July 2014 after a High Court Judge ruled that he was entitled to one-third remission of his original six-year sentence.
 However, Ryan Jr's remission was revoked in August 2014 after a Dublin court ruled his release constitutionally invalid.

 Many of the feud instigators in the Keane-Collopy gang are also serving long prison sentences.
-Christy Keane, due to being suspected by Gardaí of being still involved in the drug trade, suffered an assassination attempt against him on June 29th 2015.
-He was shot multiple times by two gunmen on the University of Limerick campus as he made his way to use the University gym, but survived the attack.
+Christy Keane, due to being suspected by Gardaí of being still involved in the drug trade, suffered an assassination attempt against him on 29 June 2015.
+He was shot multiple times by two gunmen on the University of Limerick campus as he made his way to use the university gym, but survived the attack.
 Young criminals aligned to the McCarthy-Dundon and Ryan gangs are the main suspects.